leekelleher/umbraco-contentment/.github/README.md

 **Any feedback is warmly welcome.** But please keep in mind, I am not your personal support developer.

-The Umbraco community is amongst the friendliest on our planet, learn to embrace it.<br>
+If you are really suck, do remember that the Umbraco community is amongst the friendliest on our planet, learn to embrace it.<br>
 Ask for help on the [Our Umbraco support forum](https://our.umbraco.com/), I am sure someone can help you there.